-In a recent report a group of European Development 'Think Tanks' (2010) remain critical of the EU's development policy and argue that now is a particularly opportune moment to address its weaknesses and direction.
+In the recent report of a group of European Development 'Think Tanks' (2010) and in the various submissions to the Green Paper consultation, there is clearly a substantial body critical of the EU's development policy.
 In particular they observe that development partnerships have become too complex, that there are too many aid instruments which are poorly focused on poverty reduction, that policy coherence and coordination between Member States has not been realised and that EU development thinking has failed to respond to the changing global context.
-They argue that the EU should 'update the narrative of its development policy', re-evaluate the comparative advantages of the Member States and the EC, develop a comprehensive engagement strategy for the private sector in development, place PCD at the heart of EU policy making, invest more in conflict prevention in developing countries, extend the partnership model of the Cotonou Agreement to its relationships to all developing countries and increase the share of funding directed to low income countries.
+They argue that the EU should 'update the narrative of its development policy', re-evaluate the comparative advantages of the Member States and the EC, develop a comprehensive engagement strategy for the private sector in development, place PCD at the heart of EU policy-making, invest more in conflict prevention in developing countries, extend the partnership model of the Cotonou Agreement to its relationships to all developing countries and increase the share of funding directed to low income countries.
+But they also argue for a more 'differentiated'

+approach to developing countries, both in the thematic (global 'public goods') and geographic aid programmes, with recognition of the need to develop a more sophisticated 'political economy' model of the obstacles to development.
 Externally they argue that the EU collectively should take a leading role in addressing climate change, the challenge of fragile states, in the review of the MDG and in international trade discussions such as the Doha Round.

-Despite the adoption of the Lisbon Treaty many of these issues still need to be viewed in the context of the continuing tension between those seeking a more integrated 'federal' Europe, with a global role, and those who emphasise subsidiarity and the continued pre-eminence of the Member States.
+But despite the adoption of the Lisbon Treaty many of these issues still need to be viewed in the context of the continuing tension between those seeking a more integrated 'federal' Europe, with a global role, and those who emphasise subsidiarity and the continued pre-eminence of the Member States.
 In the case of development policy this is often reflected in the conflicting view as to the role of the EC, as the promoter of the EU as a 'global leader' or as the advocate of the 'framework' model.
 For example, the success of PCD depends not only upon the degree to which national governments can arrive at a consensus as to the EU's development goals and objectives, but also the degree to which it is prepared to address the issue of Member States internal policy consistency.
 In the case of those who advocate a stronger unified global presence for the EU it has been argued that consistency also requires the external impact of all policies to be given the same attention in policy formation as the demands of internal integration.

 As in the whole history of the EU this political conflict will be fought out in the corridors of Brussels and will be reflected in any evolving shift of power.
-In particular the emerging role of the new EEAS and its political head, the High Representative, relative to that at the national foreign services, will be the subject of considerable interest amongst both politicians and academics and of profound significance for the implementation of EU development policy.
+In particular the emerging role of the new EEAS and its political head, the High Representative, relative to that of the Development Commissioner and DEVCO, will be of profound significance for the realisation of EU development policy.